aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 - Performance boost for background rendering has been improved.
 You can significantly speed up the rendering of backgrounds containing small elements thanks to native tiling technology.
 - Realistic gradients for shapes have been added.
 You can now create DML shapes with non-linear gradients, mimicking the visual style of Microsoft Word for a more polished look.

+#### Chart Data Label Customization <sup>24.7</sup>

+The ability to customize chart data labels such as **Orientation** and **Rotation** has been added.

+#### Custom Number Styling for List Levels <sup>24.7</sup>

+A setter for the public property [custom_number_style_format](https://reference.aspose.com/words/python-net/aspose.words.lists/listlevel/custom_number_style_format/) has been added.
+You can now define a custom number styling for list levels.

+#### Changes in working with ActiveX <sup>24.7</sup>

+- The properties of ActiveX objects can now be modified, giving you more control over their behavior.
+- The ability to modify the value of the radio button ActiveX control to enable dynamic interaction has been added.
+- The ability to toggle an ActiveX checkbox to "checked" or "unchecked" has been added.

+### Loading and Saving Documents

+#### Exporting Links to Markdown Format <sup>24.7</sup>

+The ability to control the export of links in Markdown format has been added through the implementation of the [link_export_mode](https://reference.aspose.com/words/python-net/aspose.words.saving/markdownsaveoptions/link_export_mode/) property.

 ### Search and Compare

 #### Advanced Comparison Options <sup>24.6</sup>